blogosfair/How-much-meta-learning-is-in-image-to-image-translation/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

      In many real-world classification datasets, the number of examples for each class varies.
 Class-imbalanced classification refers to classification on datasets where the frequencies of class labels vary significantly.
   </p>
   <p>
     It is generally more difficult for a neural network to learn to classify classes with fewer examples.
 However, it is often important to perform well on all classes, regardless of their frequency in the dataset.
-If I train a model to classify a dataset of different skin tumors, most examples may be benign.
+If we train a model to classify a dataset of different skin tumors, most examples may be benign.
 Still, it is crucial to identify the rare, malignant ones.
 Experiment design, including training and evaluation methods must therefore be adjusted when using class-imbalanced data.
     </p>
     <br/>
 </details>